-It may seem kind of early at this point to get nursing bras, but you'l probably be glad you got them early when your regular bras start feeling too small and uncomfortable.
+It may seem kind of early at this point to get nursing bras, but you'll probably be glad you got them early when your regular bras start feeling too small and uncomfortable.
 These ones are wireless and super comfy!
 Plus, you'll be all ready for feeding baby when the time comes.

-Along those same lines, you might notice breast changes in your in your second trimester that bug you even after getting bras that actually fit.
+Along those same lines, you might notice breast changes in your second trimester that bug you even after getting bras that actually fit.
 Get some lanolin and use it to relieve that discomfort.
 Stock up so you have some for when baby arrives, too!

 #6.
 Milk of Magnesia

 Equally TMI is the possible need for constipation relief during pregnancy.
 There are a lot of constipation meds that you maybe used pre-pregnancy that are no longer safe for you to take while pregnant.
 Milk of magnesia, however, is safe during pregnancy and does the trick.
-It comes in pills and liquid form, but i prefer the liquid as it's easier to swallow.
+It comes in pills and liquid form, but I prefer the liquid as it's easier to swallow.

 Last but not least, you will need some lotion to use on your growing baby bump from here on out!
 You'll likely have dry and itchy skin caused by all the stretching that's going on.
 I love this Jergens lotion, which moisturizes and protects my skin from discomfort.